ConocoPhillips sells stake in JV with Rosneft, exits Russia

-U.S. oil and natural gas producer ConocoPhillips has sold its 50 percent stake in a joint venture with Russian state oil company Rosneft, a ConocoPhillips spokesman said.
+U.S. oil and natural gas producer ConocoPhillips (COP.N) has sold its 50 percent stake in a joint venture with Russian state oil company Rosneft (ROSN.MM), a ConocoPhillips spokesman said.

-The exit from Russia comes about five years after ConocoPhillips sold its biggest sole asset in Russia, a stake in Lukoil, for $9.5 billion. (reut.rs/1QI1Otz)
+The exit from Russia comes about five years after ConocoPhillips sold its biggest sole asset in Russia, a stake in Lukoil (LKOH.MM), for $9.5 billion (£6.4 billion). (reut.rs/1QI1Otz)

 ConocoPhillips was left with the Polar Lights JV in Russia after it sold a 30 percent interest in another joint venture to partner Lukoil in 2012.